-EMERGING BUSINESS SEMINAR – How To Start A New Business
+EMERGING BUSINESS SEMINAR – How To Do Business Internationally

-Snell & Wilmer invites you to the next program in the Emerging Business Seminar SeriesTM, where partner Brian J. Burt will discuss issues related to starting a new business and share lessons learned from his own and his clients’ past entrepreneurial experiences.
+Snell & Wilmer L.L.P. invites you to the next program in the Emerging Business Seminar Series, where partners Brian J. Burt and Brett Johnson will discuss how to do business internationally.

 To start or expand a business, you need capital.
 Raising capital, however, is one of the most difficult challenges that a company can undertake.
 In the current economy, investors at all levels have become increasingly risk adverse, resulting in even greater competition for their limited investment dollars.
 And heightened regulatory scrutiny by the SEC means that compliance with securities laws has never been more important.
 Learn what an entrepreneur or business owner must do to successfully navigate the process.

 - Determining a company’s capital requirements

 - Identifying those who can satisfy those requirements